Sergei-Korneev/obsidian-local-images-plus/README.md

 The first one searches orphans in the folder next to the active note, while the second one searches all unused attachments for all your notes. (this requires you to set some root subfolder in Obsidian settings)

-Starting from version 0.14.5 attachment names are generated according to MD5, therefore they are pretty unique within the vault.
+All attachment names are generated according to MD5, therefore they are pretty unique within the vault.

 This means you can place an attachment file anywhere within your vault, replace the absolute path in a tag with the file name and Obsidian will still show it in your note.